-DHHS is not currently taking any standard corrective actions or issuing development plans related to MOU performance until the State of Emergency is lifted.
-DHHS, will however, continue to monitor performance, provide support, and share data with counties,
+DHHS has not issued any standard corrective actions or development plans related to MOU performance due to the State of Emergency.
+DHHS did, however, continue to monitor performance, provide support, and share data with counties.

 As a part of this regular monitoring and oversight of counties, in April of 2022, DHHS identified serious policy and practice breeches involving the administration of child welfare services in Bertie County.
 Despite intensive efforts by DHHS, Bertie County DSS failed to make adequate progress to address its systemic shortcomings.
 On May 13, 2022, the DHHS Secretary assumed temporary operations of Bertie County DSS Child Welfare as authorized in NC General Statute 108A-14 due to violations of law, rule and policy that posed substantial risk to the safety and welfare of county children.
-DHHS will remain responsible for Bertie County's child welfare administration until it is assured that its families and children are receiving appropriate services in accordance with state law.
+DHHS remained responsible for Bertie County's child welfare administration until May 2023 when it was assured that its families and children were receiving appropriate services in accordance with state law.